 By Mark Dunleavy, Managing Director UK at Informatica

 More than eight in ten companies are now using some form of Cloud computing solution.
 This is proof that the benefits of the Cloud are becoming more widely accepted amongst enterprises.
-Moreover, positive steps are being made toward further boosting Cloud services in the EU.
+Moreover, positive steps are being made toward further boosting Cloud services in the EU including data privacy.
 In September, Neelie Kroes, Europe’s Commissioner for the Digital Agenda, released the paper, “Unleashing the Potential of Cloud Computing in Europe.”
 This outlines a number of recommendations designed to drive European businesses and the public sector into the Cloud.
 The goal is to create 2.5 million new European jobs and boost GDP in the Single Market to EUR 160 billion by 2020.

-Data security in the Cloud
+Data privacy and security in the Cloud

-However, whilst European organisations are being won over by the benefits, confusion still surrounds the issue of data security and privacy in the Cloud.
+However, whilst European organisations are being won over by the benefits, confusion still surrounds the issue of data security and data privacy in the Cloud.
 Data is having an increasingly hard time crossing boundaries for this reason.
 Countries are demanding that data is housed inside their borders, which requires more local datacentres and causes problems for international businesses.
 The EU in particular is enforcing data protection laws and regulations to this end, casting more confusion for businesses wanting to adopt the Cloud, but worried about breaching changing data regulations.
 The Information Commissioner’s Office (ICO) recently made a start at equipping organisations to tackle some of the issues around data security in the Cloud and ensure they are complying with the Data Protection Act 1998 (DPA), with a guide to Cloud computing.

 Compliance and regulation is a key factor when it comes to data privacy in the era of Cloud computing.
 The most important responsibility for security professionals is to be aware of the regulations they need to adhere to.
 As always, knowledge is power.
 All organisations must ensure that the person responsible for the safety of their data is armed with the right know-how to enforce regulation and compliance within the business.
 With people from every corner of an organisation accessing the Cloud everyone needs to be educated about what they can and can’t do.